cyberxtom/xmap/README.md

 # xmap
-tihs is a tool that make your nmap's html report into  an attractive report .#good
+tihs is a tool that make your nmap's html report into  an attractive report

+#build with Python
+#Reporting tool